peterahrens/PigeonArtifactPLDI2022/README.txt

 All of our results center around Figures 6 and 7.
-The code to collect all the data for a particular kernel is included in a `*.jl` file named after the kernel, so running `julia --project=. spmv.jl` will collect data for the spmv kernel.
-You can collect data for the two core kernels by running `sh run.sh`.
+The code to collect all the data for a particular kernel is included in a `*.jl` file named after the kernel, so running

+    julia --project=. spmv.jl

+will collect data for the spmv kernel.
+Data for the two core kernels should have been collected at this point by the Dockerfile or from running `run.sh`.
-Running one of these scripts will generate a `.json` file with the same name to hold the data.
+Our scripts will generate a `.json` file with the same name to hold the data.
 The `.json` files we produced are included in the `reference_results` folder.
 A guide to interpreting our `.json` files is included in step 7.
 Our code also produces some `.bson` files, which can be ignored.

 The `analysis.jl` script will gather all `*.json` files passed to it and visualize the results as they are presented in the paper.

-5. A table for figure 6 will be written to the file "figure6.txt", and tables for figure 7 will be written to the file "figure7.txt".
+A table for figure 6 will be written to the file "figure6.txt", and tables for figure 7 will be written to the file "figure7.txt".
 Additionally, the table for figure 6 and unicode plots for figure7 will be output to the command line by the `analysis.jl` script.
 You can compare the output of these scripts to the contents of the paper.
 Any counts of schedules should match exactly, but performance variations might be noticed.
 Since our autotuner selects a kernel from the asymptotic frontier using empirical measurements, the autotuner might